Understanding the Iraqi Business Visa Landscape

 Supplementary Documents (Strengthen Your Application)

-• Hotel Reservations: Confirmed bookings for your entire stay period
+- Hotel Reservations: Confirmed bookings for your entire stay period showing the applicant name on the reservation

-• Flight Itinerary: Round-trip booking confirmation (refundable recommended until visa approval)
+- Flight Itinerary: Round-trip booking confirmation, refundable tickets recommended until visa approval is received

-• Bank Statements: Last 3 months showing sufficient funds (minimum AED 10,000 recommended)
+- Bank Statements: Last 3 months showing sufficient funds, with minimum AED 10,000 balance recommended for financial stability demonstration

-• Employment Letter: On company letterhead stating position, salary, and approved leave
+- Employment Letter: On company letterhead stating your position, salary details, and approved leave dates for your Iraq business travel

-• Business Registration: If representing your own company, provide UAE trade license and memorandum
+- Business Registration: If representing your own company, provide UAE trade license and memorandum of association documents

-• Previous Iraq Visas: If applicable, copies demonstrating compliance history
+- Previous Iraq Visas: If applicable, copies demonstrating your compliance history and previous successful visits to Iraq

-• Travel Insurance: Coverage for Iraq with minimum USD 50,000 medical coverage
+- Travel Insurance: Coverage valid in Iraq with minimum USD 50,000 medical coverage for the duration of your stay

 The Invitation Letter: Your Golden Ticket

-This document deserves special attention.
-A proper business invitation letter from an Iraqi entity significantly smooths your application.
-It should include:
+A proper business invitation letter from an Iraqi entity should include the following elements:

-• Iraqi company's official letterhead with registration details
+- Iraqi company official letterhead with complete registration details and Ministry of Foreign Affairs information

-• Complete identification of the inviting person (name, position, contact)
+- Complete identification of the inviting person including name, position, direct contact information, and authority to issue invitations

-• Your full details exactly matching your passport
+- Your full details exactly matching your passport including passport number, nationality, and current UAE residence information

-• Statement of financial responsibility (who covers expenses)
+- Statement of financial responsibility clarifying who covers expenses during the visit

 Pro Tip: Request your Iraqi business partner to submit a copy of the invitation letter directly to Iraqi immigration authorities simultaneously with your application.
-This parallel processing often accelerates approval.
+This parallel processing often accelerates approval significantly and demonstrates coordination between both parties.

 Costs and Processing Timeline